xiao-netlytical/KiwiSpec/README.md

     where flows[i]["conn_state"] in ["OTH", "SF", "S1", "S2", "S3", "RSTO", "RSTR"]
     WRITE write_path/server_to_server_traffic.json FROM result

-This example uses conn.log from Zeek to generate a list of the top 5 DNS initiators in every 5 minutes interval.
+The following example uses conn.log from Zeek to generate a list of the top 5 DNS initiators in every 5 minutes interval.

     READ conn_path/conn.json AS flows
     CREATE {window_start: [{dns_src: dns_requests} LIMITED 10]}  AS result